csev/sakai-scripts/README.md

 I think that the default config-dist.sh works without modification for normal development Mac OS/X with MAMP installed and running.
-For normal development on a Linux/Mysql box, probably the only thing you would need to change in a config.php is the root mysql password so it can set up the database in db.sh
+For normal development on a Linux/Mysql box, probably the only thing you would need to change in a config.sh is the root mysql password so it can set up the database in db.sh

 But there is a lot of flexibility here if you are setting up nightly build